-- All IHG Free Night Certificates issued in the U.S. or U.K. with an original expiration date in 2021 will be extended for use through December 31, 2021.
+- All IHG Free Night Certificates issued in the U.S. or U.K. with an original expiration date in 2020 or 2021 will be extended for use through December 31, 2021.

 This update gives loyalty members more peace of mind that they'll be able to use their points/free-nights before they expire.

 [EXPIRED] 2,000 Bonus Points For 2-Night Stays

 IHG's first global promotion of 2021 offers 2,000 bonus points for every two-night stay.
 While that may not sound like much, there's an unexpected twist that could make it a bit more valuable for some.

 - Members must first register for the promotion before completing any stays.

 - The promotion lasts from January 20, 2021 through March 31, 2021.

 - Stays can begin before or finish after these dates, but members can only receive a bonus for stays within the promotion period.